copyrite/LwotcMinimalText/XComGame.md

 ## Lightning Slash
 Move to an enemy within the range of a single move and attack it with your {% BOUND_WEAPON_NAME %}.
-* {% 1AP NTE %}
+* {% AP1 NTE %}
 * {% COOLDOWN %}

 ## Like Lightning
-When you activate Run and Gun, your Arc Thrower cooldown resets to 0.
+When you enter Run and Gun, your Arc Thrower cooldown resets to 0.
 * Does not apply to Chain Lightning.

 ## Lingering Shadow